ChhatreshKhatri/Chhatreshkhatri/README.md

 # 💫 About Me

 Welcome to my GitHub profile!
-I am a Full Stack Developer with a passion for building modern, user-friendly websites and applications.
-On this profile, you will find a range of projects that showcase my skills in front-end development, back-end development, and full-stack development.
+I am a Software Engineer with a passion for building modern, user-friendly websites and applications.
+On this profile, you will find a range of projects that showcase my skills in front-end development, back-end development, and programming.

 Some of the projects you'll find on this profile include [My Projects](#-my-projects).
 These projects were built using [Tech Stack](#-tech-stack), and showcase my ability to write clean, modular code and follow industry best practices.